 - According to the 2007 NYS Stair Code: 1009.3, the nosings or leading edges of treads shall have a distinctive marking stripe, different from any other nosing marking provided on the stair flight.
 The distinctive marking stripe shall be visible in descent of the stair and shall have a slip resistant surface.
 Marking stripes shall have a width of at least 1 inch (25 mm) but not more than 2 inches (51 mm)

 By following the staircase specifications when building or renovating, you will ensure the safety and security of pedestrians.
-When researching slip resistance and visibility you may consider SlipNOT®’s stair treads and nosing’s.
+When researching for slip resistance and visibility, you may consider SLIPNOT’s anti slip stair treads and non slip nosings.